 The latest census figures show that the poverty rate in Howard, the state's wealthiest county, is on the decline.

-But people who work helping Howard County's poor - including the homeless and the unemployed - say they are seeing more requests for help in recent years, partly because of higher housing costs, job losses and government cuts to services such as child care.
+But people who work helping Howard County's poor - from the homeless to the unemployed - say they are seeing more requests for help in recent years, partly because of higher housing costs, job losses and government cuts to services such as child care.

 "I think the biggest difference is the disparity is growing - the disparity between people who are growing in wealth and those in need," said Susan Rosenbaum, director of the county's Department of Citizen Services, which funnels money and support to a variety of private and public social-service agencies.